Gulfport, Mississippi: Climate

 Gulfport has a humid subtropical climate, which is strongly moderated by the Gulf of Mexico.
 Winters are short and generally mild; cold spells do occur, but seldom last long.
 Snow flurries are rare in the city, with no notable accumulation occurring most years.
 Summers are generally long, hot and humid, though the city's proximity to the Gulf prevents extreme summer highs, as seen farther inland.
 Gulfport is subject to extreme weather, most notably tropical storm activity through the Gulf of Mexico.
+The all-time record high for the city is 107 F, set on August 26, 2023, and the record coldest is 1 F on February 12, 1899.
+Climate records for the city date back to 1893; however, until 1998 records were stitched with neighboring Biloxi.